-A major part of a Crossroads workshop are the image review sessions.
+A major part of a Crossroads workshop is the image review sessions.
 During these we’ll select and refine the images we’ll be submitting to our partner organizations.

 You’re expected to know the basics of your computer: how to create and move folders, find things, etc., and how to use your image editing/organizing software.
 There will be no official class time devoted to teaching this.